Jiří Prskavec (canoeist, born 1993)

 Jiří Prskavec (/cs/; born 18 May 1993) is a Czech slalom canoeist who has competed at the international level since 2008, specializing in the K1 discipline.
 In 2023 he also started competing in C1.
 He also occasionally appears in kayak cross.
 With an Olympic gold and a bronze, 2 individual world titles and 5 individual European titles, he is one of the most successful K1 paddlers of his generation.

 Career

 Prskavec competed at three Olympic games.
 In his first appearance he won a bronze medal in the K1 event at the 2016 Summer Olympics in Rio de Janeiro after touching one gate in the final.
 He then won gold in the K1 event at the delayed 2020 Summer Olympics in Tokyo.

-He also competed at the 2024 Summer Olympics in Paris, finshing 8th in the K1 event and 11th in kayak cross.
+He also competed at the 2024 Summer Olympics in Paris, finishing 8th in the K1 event and 11th in kayak cross.